Arlodotexe/windows-interact/README.md

 - Different functions for running [PowerShell](https://github.com/Arlodotexe/windows-interact#winpowershell) or [CMD](https://github.com/Arlodotexe/windows-interact#wincmd) commands
 ---

-**The current released version is 1.1.7.
+**The current released version is 1.1.8.
 [See the release notes](changelog.md)**

 ## Current development status

-New release will be delayed by a few days as I have found a very odd, breaking bug in `Win.appManager()` that needs to be fixed

-This release brings the [PowerShell session manager](https://github.com/Arlodotexe/windows-interact#winpowershell)!
+This is the biggest release of Windows-Interact ever!
+It brings an uncountable number of bug fixes and many new features, none of which are as huge as the arrival of the [PowerShell session manager](https://github.com/Arlodotexe/windows-interact#winpowershell)!
 More advanced than [node-powershell](https://www.npmjs.com/package/node-powershell), with automatic output collection and seperation, and the ability to run multiple command in succession by passing in array.

 New in version (1.1.8):
  - `Win.appManager()` now has group app management